rivkaShimch/topTenMovies-backend/README.md

 # topTenMovies-backend

-Server of Top Ten Movies.
+Server of my Top Ten Movies project.

 This project run port 9000 by default. (you can change it in the .env file)